jspirkosn/Public-Service-Template/README.md

 # Public-Service-Template
 The Public Service Template repository is a collection of ServiceNow configurations.
-Their purpose is to shorten the deployment time for public digital services.
-The main branch is dependent on two plugins described in the installation instructions.
+Their purpose is to shorten deployment time for public digital services.
+The main branch is dependent on one plugin described in the installation instructions.
 Download directly into a ServiceNow instance and get started!
 # Installation Instructions
 1. Prepare your ServiceNow instance or <a href="https://developer.servicenow.com/dev.do#!/guides/quebec/developer-program/pdi-guide/obtaining-a-pdi" title="PDI Readme">Get a Personal Developer Instance</a>
 	- In the ServiceNow Navigator go to "System Definition" -> "Plugins"